etler/stream-weaver/TECHNICAL.md

-# ChainExplode: Simplified Work Generation in Streaming Pipelines
+# ChainExplode: Simplified Work Generation in Streaming Pipelines (DRAFT)

 ## Abstract

-Modern distributed systems have well-established patterns for processing bounded data through MapReduce's parallel decomposition, but lack complementary patterns for unbounded work that expands during execution.
-This paper introduces ChainExplode, an operation that serves as a complement to MapReduce.
-Where MapReduce distributes work then collects results, ChainExplode arranges work while expanding it in parallel.
+Modern distributed systems have well-established patterns for processing bounded data through MapReduce's parallel decomposition, but there are lacking complementary patterns for unbounded work that expands during execution over a stream.
+This paper defines the term ChainExplode, an operation that serves as a complement to MapReduce.
+Where MapReduce distributes work from datasets then collects results, ChainExplode discovers work from seeds then expands it in parallel.
 These operations chain work for sequential consumption and explode it with recursive injection, maintaining ordering guarantees as work grows through parallel discovery.

 To employ the ChainExplode operation, this paper presents Stream Weaver, a framework that orchestrates streams using two core primitives: Async Iterable Sequencers that maintain chained ordering via relay patterns, and Conductor Streams that enable recursive work injection.
 These primitives preserve stream efficiency while enabling arbitrary work expansion patterns.
-We demonstrate ChainExplode's applicability through implementations of parallel recursive AI agent swarms and isomorphic UI rendering of streaming async functional components.
+We demonstrate ChainExplode's ability to explode streaming data through implementations of parallel recursive AI agent swarms and isomorphic UI rendering of async functional components.
 By providing the operational complement to MapReduce for streaming systems, ChainExplode rounds out the fundamental patterns for coordinating both convergent and divergent parallel computation.

 ## Introduction

-The shift from the analytics era to the generative era inverts computational needs: from reducing vast data into insights, to exploding insights into structured generated content.
-While MapReduce solved parallel reduction for bounded data, we lack equivalent primitives for unbounded generation with ordering guarantees.
+The shift from the analytics era to the generative era inverts computational needs: from reducing vast data into insights, to exploding seeds into structured generated content.
+While MapReduce provided a solution for parallel reduction of bounded data, we lack complementary primitives for unbounded generation with ordering guarantees that can work over a stream.

-This paper presents **Stream Weaver**, a framework that enables what we term **ChainExplode**, operations which provide missing complements to MapReduce's established patterns.
-While MapReduce has transformed how we process bounded data through parallel decomposition, we lack equivalent primitives for streaming systems where discovered work is expanded during execution.
+This paper presents **Stream Weaver**, a streaming framework that enables what we term **ChainExplode**, a pair of operations that provide a missing complement to MapReduce's established patterns.
+While MapReduce was built for analytical data pipelines, ChainExplode is meant for generative data pipelines.
+There are many distributed patterns for aggregating insights from collected data but we lack equivalent primitives for streaming systems where discovered work is expanded from seeds during execution.

 ChainExplode inverts MapReduce's operational pattern.
 Where MapReduce distributes work then collects results, ChainExplode chains work for ordered consumption while exploding it by recursively injecting it.
 This enables a new pattern of pipeline where work discovers more work while maintaining the sequential consumption guarantees necessary for semantic correctness of generated data.